CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 - Protocol: ANT+ and Bluetooth SMART

-If you are using an SRAM groupset, there is a high chance you have already heard about Quarq.
-They have the best integrations with SRAM groupsets because SRAM acquired Quarq in 2011.
+If you have an SRAM groupset, you’ve probably heard about Quarq power meters, which have excellent integrations with SRAM groupsets.
+SRAM acquired Quarq in 2011.

-NOTE: If you use the Shimano groupset, check out the Quarq DFour DUB designed for Shimano groupsets.
+NOTE: If you have a Shimano groupset, check out the Quarq DFour DUB designed for Shimano groupsets.

-DZero DUB is a dual-sided power meter.
-This means it will show you your left/right leg power output.
-So if you find any leg disbalances, you can consult them with a bike fitter or physiotherapist.
+The DZero DUB is a dual-sided power meter, which means it shows your left/right leg power output.
+It will allow you to spot any leg imbalances that you can later consult with a bike fitter or physiotherapist.

-The installation of this power meter is naturally more complicated than the installation of power meter pedals.
-However, with patience, even inexperienced riders can do it.
+Installation of this power meter is naturally more complicated than installing power meter pedals, but even inexperienced riders can do it.

-It has a claimed battery life of 200h (double the SRM power meter).
-Unfortunately, its battery is not rechargeable, so you will have to replace it occasionally.
+It has a claimed battery life of 200 hours, which is double the SRM power meter.
+Unfortunately, the battery is not rechargeable, so you will have to replace it occasionally.

 Power2Max NGeco SRAM